RobertARandolph/AdmiralBumbleBee.com/_posts/2018-12-15-Why-I-hate-Windows.md

 <div class="image-caption">File is in use...</div>
 {:/nomarkdown}

-If an application has a file open, then it is impossible to delete it in Windows.
+If an application has a file open, then it is impossible to delete it in Windows _sometimes_.
 In Linux and macOS this is not an issue in the slightest.

 It is even more problematic when there are hidden applications or sub processes that are using a file and you can't manage to delete it without going through task manager and "end tasking" dozens of applications… or just restarting your computer.

+# Conclusion... mostly.

+I know there's **A LOT** of people that happily use Windows day to day, and they do "fine" (for warped definitions of "fine").
+When you start using other operating systems, you quickly learn how things can work and how many things in Windows are more difficult than they need to be.

+I use Windows every day.
+I'm the guy that does tech support for the family (which is Windows of course).
+I used to sell turn-key DAW systems from the Win XP to Win 7 eras.
+I'm not a Windows newbie, and more importantly I know how to use an internet search.
+These aren't just the frustrations of a 'switcher'.

+I've not listed everything that I find problematic, but the things that I find problematic in day-to-day computing life.
+There's other issues that pop up in long term use or when dealing with system administration.

+I can't stand Windows.
+I'm not even particularly happy with macOS or Linux... but they're immeasurably nicer to use than Windows.

 # Support Me!

-This post took XX hours to research, photograph, write and edit.
+I spent the last 36 hours doing EVERYTHING in Windows, including writing this post and publishing it.
 If you appreciate the information presented then <a href="/DonateNow/">please consider joining patreon or paying me for my time spent bringing you quality content!</a>

 <a href="https://www.patreon.com/bePatron?u=7465992"> <img class="patreon-button" src="/assets/Patreon.png" alt="Be a Patreon!"></a>